hereAlexT/dont-remember/report/report.md

 ## Abstract

+This document presents the design, implementation, and evaluation of "Don't Remember," an English vocabulary learning application.
+The project aims to provide users with a personalized and efficient learning experience, allowing them to track their progress, set personal goals, and collaborate with teams.
+To achieve this, we have employed a microservices architecture, utilizing AWS ECS, Amazon Elastic Load Balancers, and a PostgreSQL database.
+The system landscape includes users, other tools, and the Don't Remember software system, which interact through dedicated APIs.

+Throughout the development process, we have focused on ensuring security, reliability, availability, maintainability, scalability, and extensibility.
+We have adopted JSON Web Tokens (JWT) for secure token generation and verification, and implemented auto-scaling policies to maintain system availability and scalability.
+The use of Terraform for infrastructure management has improved maintainability, while the microservices architecture has enhanced extensibility.

+The document also discusses trade-offs, critiques, and reflections on the project, highlighting the lessons learned and potential improvements for future projects.
+The evaluation section covers various tests conducted to assess the system's functionality, security, availability, maintainability, and scalability.
+Overall, the "Don't Remember" application demonstrates the effectiveness of a well-designed architecture and the importance of considering quality attributes in software development.

 ## Proposal Clarification

 - This section is used to explain some of the unclear content described in the proposal.